QF 3.7-inch AA gun: Background

-QF 3.7
+QF 3.7-inch

 In 1928, the general characteristics for a new HAA gun were agreed, a bore of 3.7 in firing 25 lb shells with a ceiling of 28000 ft.
-Financial stringency led to no action being taken until the 1930s, when the specification was enhanced to a 28 lb shell, 3000 ft/s muzzle velocity, a 35000 ft ceiling, a towed road speed of 25 mph, maximum weight of eight tons and an into action time of 15 minutes.
+Financial stringency led to no action being taken until the 1930s, when the specification was enhanced to a 28 lb shell, 3000 ft/s muzzle velocity, a 35000 ft ceiling, a towed road speed of 25 mph, maximum weight of eight tons and 15 minutes into action.

-In 1934, Vickers Armstrong produced a mock-up and proceeded to develop prototypes of the weapon, which was selected and passed acceptance tests in 1936.
+In 1934, Vickers-Armstrongs produced a mock-up and developed prototypes of the weapon, which was selected over a competitor by the state Design Department and passed acceptance tests in 1936.
 The weight specification was exceeded, the muzzle velocity not achieved and the mechanical time fuse, No. 206, was still some years from production.
-The igniferous No. 199 had to be used and its lesser running time limited the effective ceiling.
-Gun production started the following year.
+The igniferous No. 199 had to be used and its lesser running time limited the ceiling.
+The gun passed the trials by April of the following year and the gun production started later in the year.

 On 1 January 1938, the British air defences had only 180 anti-aircraft guns larger than 50 mm and most of these were the older 3-inch guns.
 This number increased to 341 by the September 1938 (Munich Crisis), to 540 in September 1939 (declaration of war), and to 1,140 during the Battle of Britain.
 Production continued until 1945, averaging 228 guns per month throughout the period.
-Guns were also manufactured in Australia.
+Guns were also manufactured in Australia, at the Defence Explosive Factory Maribyrnong; and in Canada, at Canadian General Electric Works in Peterborough, ON.
 Being a high-velocity gun, with a single charge and firing substantial quantities of ammunition, meant that barrel life could be short and by the end of 1940 there was a barrel shortage.
 Some of the substantial numbers of spare barrels required were produced in Canada.

-In British service, the gun replaced the 3-inch AA gun in HAA batteries and regiments of the Royal Artillery (RA), usually grouped into specialist AA brigades of Anti-Aircraft Command or the field armies.
+In British service, the gun replaced the 3-inch AA gun in HAA batteries and regiments of the Royal Artillery, usually grouped into specialist AA brigades of Anti-Aircraft Command or the field armies.
 Each regiment usually had three batteries, each of eight guns in two troops.
 Over 160 of these HAA regiments, RA, plus five of the West African Artillery and two each for the Royal Marines, Hong Kong-Singapore Artillery, Royal Malta Artillery and East African Artillery were eventually formed.
 Other World War II users were India (about 14 regiments), Canada (two or three regiments) and Australia (equivalent of about 13 regiments).